Mbulu Highlands: Geography

-The plateau ranges from 1500 to 2300 meters in elevation.
+Climate

 Mean annual rainfall is 1000 mm or more in the highlands, higher than in the surrounding lowlands.
 Rainfall can vary greatly from year to year.
 June to September are the driest months, with little or no rainfall.
 Cool, foggy conditions often prevail, particularly in the mornings, which reduce evaporation and help sustain the plateau's farms and forests.

+People

 The plateau is home to the Iraqw people, who practice intensive agriculture using a broad variety of crops and agricultural terraces.
 The cultivated areas are mostly above 1800 meters elevation.

+Ecology

 The natural vegetation of the plateau is mostly miombo woodland.
 In the northern highlands, volcanic grasslands occur on soils formed from volcanic ash.
 Montane evergreen forests occur at higher elevations.
 The plateau has two forest reserves, Nou (305.19 km²) and Hassama (49.01 km²).
 Drier Acacia-Commiphora bushlands and thickets occupy the Eyasi and Manyara lowlands.